cih9088/dotfiles/README.md

 $ cd ~/dotfiles

 # you could choose what to install in following list
-# [installZsh, installPrezto, installNeovim, installTmux, installTPM, installBins]
+# [installZsh, installPrezto, installNeovim, installTmux, installBins]
 # For instance,
 $ make installNeovim        # Install neovim only
 $ make installNeovim 0.2.0  # Specify version if intended to install locally